 (b) it was actively negotiating a power purchase agreement or on an active short list to receive a power purchase agreement, and then did not finalize a power purchase agreement.

-the Interconnection Customer may park its Interconnection Request, and re-seek TP Deliverability with its Queue Cluster.
+The Interconnection Customer may park its Interconnection Request, and re-seek TP Deliverability with its Queue Cluster.
 Alternatively, if such an Interconnection Customer’s Queue Cluster is no longer eligible to park and has already completed the TP Deliverability allocation cycle after its parking opportunities, the Interconnection Customer will be converted to Energy Only but will not retain cost responsibility for its assigned Delivery Network Upgrades.
-Such Interconnection Customers may elect to reduce their Interconnection Financial Security as a result.
+Such Interconnection Customers may elect to reduce its Interconnection Financial Security as a result.

 8.9.4 Parking for Option (A) Generating Facilities